k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/02_graphit_basic_editing.md

 To do so, you can type the keywords into the search box located at the top toolbar.
 Once entered, the search box expands into a search result widget, displaying all the occurrences of the searched text.

-* The expanded search result widget shows the entire content of the element containing the searched text, highlighted in orange color.
+* The expanded search result widget shows the entire content of elements containing the searched text, which is highlighted in orange.
   * Showing the element allows you to understand the context of the found text, especially when the text appears multiple times within the file.
   * In case the element containing the searched text is long, the search result widget displays ellipses before and/or after the text.
 * Hovering over an entry in the search result widget triggers a tooltip indicating the location of the searched text in the nodes hierarchy. (for example: "CustomerDashboard > CustomerData > CustomerAddress")